Floor Tiling Cost

 So, how much does it cost to tile a bathroom?

 The cost of tiling a small bathroom floor can range from £300 to £600, depending on the complexity and type of tiles used.
-Ceramic floor tiles, in particular, are very popular and are larger and more robust than wall tiles, so they can withstand a lot of foot traffic.
+Ceramic floor tiles, in particular, are very popular and are generally larger and more robust than wall tiles as they are designed to withstand high foot traffic - although poor quality tiling may be more prone to general wear and tear.

 Are tiles a good choice for someone on a smaller budget?